 Biological profile | The non-stress test and an ultrasound are included in this examination. |

-The treatment you receive for preeclampsia is determined by the severity of the condition and the stage of pregnancy you are currently in.
-Preeclampsia must be treated regardless of the symptoms to prevent the condition from becoming more severe.
+Doctors determine the treatment for preeclampsia based on the severity of the condition and the current stage of pregnancy.
+Doctors must treat preeclampsia regardless of the symptoms to prevent the disease from becoming more severe.

 What Causes Preeclampsia?

 Preeclampsia is a mystery to medical researchers.
 We at Tommy’s are financing research into the causes and solutions to this problem.
 An issue with the placenta may lead to it.
-It is through the placenta that your baby receives oxygen, nourishment, and antibodies from your blood.
+Through the placenta, your baby receives [oxygen, nourishment, and antibodies from your blood.

-Preeclampsia is hypothesized to occur when the placenta’s blood supply is compromised.
+Researchers hypothesize that a compromised blood supply to the placenta can cause preeclampsia.
 Several factors can bring on preeclampsia.
 If you’re one of the following people:

 -